riot/riot.github.io/api.md

 `component.mount(keepRoot?: boolean): RiotComponent`

 Detaches the custom component and its children from the page.
-If you want to unmount a tag without removing the root node you need to pass `true` to the unmount method
+If you want to unmount a tag without removing the root node you need to pass `true` to the unmount method.

 Unmount the tag and remove it template from the DOM: